chanshiyucx/blog/article/008-web-knowledge-base.md

 > What are spread syntax and rest syntax, and how do they differ?

-Both use the three-dot `…` operator but serve opposite purposes.
+Both spread and rest syntax use the three-dot `…` operator but serve opposite purposes.
 Spread syntax expands an array or object into individual elements, while rest syntax collects multiple elements into an array.

 Spread is used when calling functions or creating new arrays and objects.
 It's useful for copying arrays, merging objects, and passing array elements as function arguments.